 The Open Source Circular Economy Days (OSCEdays) is a global community, project and event about the use and creation of open source resources for the invention and implementation of asSustainable circular economy on our planet.

-We invite you to Join Our Global Event June 1-11, 2018: Set up a local event in your city, develop and use open circularity solutions and connect to people world wide.
+We invite you set up a local event in your city, develop and use open circularity solutions and connect to people world wide.
 Here is how and why:

 ‘Planet earth is doomed’.
 Is it?

 Humanity faces enormous challenges: Climate change is marching, resource shortages accelerate, species extinction is faster than ever, and the current rise of fascism in some parts of the world presents us a first impression how people react when they get scared by things changing to the worse for them.

 You can’t solve a problem with the same thinking that created it.

 We need to recreate our economy – our methods of collaboration and production – to build a future worth living in.

 Open Source is a transparent, distributed, collaborative methodology made possible by the internet.
 Though still in its infancy outside of software, we firmly believe that Open Source offers the most rapid and transformative pathway to create a truly ecological ‘circular’ economy that can meet humanities needs while staying within planetary boundaries and enabling all life forms on earth.
 And this is what we are working for!

 But changing habits isn’t easy.
 The current methods of production and collaboration are effective and deeply embedded in our everyday life and thinking.
 Open Source – collaboration methodologies based on transparency – on the other hand is still an unsolved riddle in many areas.
 Let’s solve it!
 Let’s experiment and make progress.
 Let’s use and build upon existing open circularity solutions and create more of them.
 First pioneers have created projects and business that show us the potential of openness and the ecosystem thinking that goes with it.
 We all can start with Openness and Circularity right now.